 - HUD, the parent of FHA, insures and guarantees all FHA Loans to lenders who originate and fund FHA Loans

 - The United States of Veteran Affairs (VA) insures all VA Loans that is originated and funded by VA Approved private banks and lender

 - Department of Agriculture is the federal agency that insures and guarantees against loss on all USDA Loans

-In order for the government agency to guarantee government loans, the financial institution needs to follow their minimum federal Underwriting Credit Guidelines.
+In order for the government agency to guarantee government loans, the financial institution needs to follow its minimum federal Underwriting Credit Guidelines.

 Credit Report and Credit Scores